Will we ever quantize the centers of mass of heavy systems? A case for a Heisenberg cut in quantum mechanics: Is nature quantum? Some thoughts and conclusions

 \section{Is nature quantum?
 Some thoughts and conclusions}

 Physics does not (or should not) aim at saying “what nature is”; this is an issue for metaphysics.
 The task of physics is to codify nature’s regularities in terms of mathematical equations.
-By this token, nature is neither quantum nor classical; {\em nature is what it is}, and there should be no clash in saying that some phenomena must be described by classical rules, while others must obey quantum ones, {\em provided the boundary between these domains is well defined}.
+By this token, nature is neither quantum nor classical; {\em nature is what it is}, and there should be no clash in saying that some phenomena obey classical rules, while others obey quantum ones, {\em provided the boundary between these domains is well defined}.
 This is where the present paper aims to contribute.

 Perhaps the most paradigmatic example of this point of view concerns black holes: {\em are black holes quantum?} Black holes are vacuum solutions of the {\em classical} Einstein's equations.
 Nevertheless, quantum orthodoxy poses no impediment to black holes satisfying wave mechanics as elementary particles do.
 By this token, black holes could be placed in spatial superposition, and so on.
-On the other hand, a black hole of mass~$M_\text{bh}$ has a Schwarzschild radius of~$R_\text{S} = 2 M_\text{bh}$, and its minimum mass should satisfy~$M_\text{bh} \gtrsim M_\text{P} / 2$; otherwise, its Schwarzschild radius would be~$R_\text{S} \lesssim L_\text{P}$, and there would be no bona fide clocks to test them (making them scientifically nonsense).
-The fact that the minimum mass of black holes must satisfy~$M_\text{bh} \gtrsim M_\text{P} / 2$ in conjunction with our Heisenberg cut at~$m \sim M_\text{P}$ implies that black holes would be intrinsically classical structures, {\em which is in line with our starting point that black holes are classical solutions of Einstein's equations.}
+On the other hand, a black hole of mass~$M_\text{bh}$ has a Schwarzschild radius of~$R_\text{S} = 2 M_\text{bh}$, and its minimum mass should satisfy $M_\text{bh} \gtrsim M_\text{P} / \sqrt{2}$; otherwise,

+and not only would the black hole `leak outside its horizon,' so to speak, but also there would be no bona fide clocks to test them according to the reasoning above, since $R_\text{S} \lesssim L_\text{P}$ (making them scientifically nonsense).
+The fact that the minimum mass of black holes should satisfy~$M_\text{bh} \gtrsim M_\text{P} / \sqrt{2}$ in conjunction with our Heisenberg cut at~$m \sim M_\text{P}$ would imply that black holes are classical geometrical structures (which is in line with our starting point that black holes are classical solutions of Einstein's equations).
+Still, perturbations in the vicinity of black holes would evolve quantum mechanically.